 What is Sexual Assault?

-Any forcible sexual activity that occurs without the victim's consent.
-Sexual assault includes the act of rape (oral, anal or vaginal intercourse without consent) or forced penetration by a foreign object (including a finger).
+Any sexual activity that occurs without the person's consent, which may include, but not limited to nonconsensual sexual intercourse, sodomy, child molestation, incest, fondling, and attempted rape.
+Sexual assault includes the act of rape (oral, anal or vaginal intercourse without consent) or penetration by a foreign object (including a finger).
 It also includes non-penetrating acts such as touching an unwilling person's sexual parts (for example, breast, buttocks, genitalia), naked or through clothing.

 Sexual assault can also be non-forceful coercion.
 Examples of this may be threatening to reveal secrets, tell others the victim and perpetrator had sexual intercourse, fire an employee, fail a student or threaten the victim's friends or family members.